louayshaat/Incident_response/Lab_Guide.md

 ### 1.1 Start Cloud9

-We will use Cloud9 to run all the AWS CLI Commands
+We will use Cloud9 to run all the AWS CLI Commands in this Lab

 From the Management Console search for Cloud9
 ![Cloud9-search](Cloud9-1.png)